Makoto Shinkai Style Painting Tutorial

-In 2012, I was involve in an animation project and I am in charge of creating the background plates.
-Anime style background especially the work from Makoto Shinkai's (新海誠) is one of my main inspiration and reference.
-The background artworks I did for the project are not that great but some peoples are interest on the workflow and requesting a tutorial for it.
+I was involve in an animation project in 2012 and my task was to create background plates for the animation.
+Anime style background art especially the work of Makoto Shinkai's (新海誠) is one of my main inspiration and reference.
+Through this animation project, I learned an interesting workflow for painting anime background.
 So here it is, the Makoto Shinkai style painting tutorial.

-Image above show some photos I took with my camera phone.
+Image above are some sample photos I took with my camera phone.
 These colors already look quite pretty even without adjustment.
-So, spend more time looking at the sky and take more photos for reference.
+So, enjoy the beautiful sunset and take more photos for reference.

-To have more "Makoto Shinkai" feel in your artwork, you can actually just reference color from the master himself.
-I will be doing a sunset settings, so I am using the sunset color from Makoto Shinkai's "The Place Promised in Our Early Days".
+To have more "Makoto Shinkai" feel in your artwork, you can actually reference color from the master himself.
+I will be doing a sunset settings, so I am using the sunset color from Makoto Shinkai's "The Place Promised in Our Early Days (雲のむこう、約束の場所)".

-You can add more "points" to the gradient tool, instead of just two.
-Pick your colors from the color reference you prepare earlier.
+You can add more "points" to the gradient tool instead of just two.
+Use colours from the colour reference material we prepare earlier.

 More Tutorial!
 You can read my other tutorials on anime cloud painting and look at the brush settings for painting anime cloud.

-Using Photo For CloudUnfortunately, painting clouds is not really an easy task.
-The cloud I did here look like a shoe rather than a cloud.
+Using Photo For CloudUnfortunately, painting clouds is not really an easy task if we are just starting out.
+The cloud I did look like a potato rather than a cloud.
 To have a nice looking cloud, it need to be natural and random.
 So what can we do that if we are not good at drawing cloud?
-Again, photo reference.
+Again, use photo reference.

 I quickly go through my photo library and found this photo of nice looking clouds I took.